jfvilasPersonal/oberkorn/docs/reference.md

 { 'user': 'password', 'user2': 'password2'... }
 ```

-When the authorizator starts, it reads all users existing in the YAML file and loads them into the secret **IF THEY DO NOT ALREADY EXIST**.
+When the authorizator starts, it reads all users existing in the YAML file and loads them into the secret key **IF THEY DO NOT ALREADY EXIST**.
+If a user exists in the YAML and in the secret key at the same time, the authorizator will do noting with the user (keeping his password unchanged).

 ### Custom
-The Custom validator allow you to define your own validation mechanism via JavaScript function.
+The Custom validator allow you to define your own validation mechanism via a JavaScript function.
 This is how it works:

-  1. The end user sends a request with authorizartion info (via Authorization header).
+  1. The end user sends a request with authorization info (via Authorization header).
   2. The Custom validator extracts data from the header and sends it to your function.
-  3. You evaluate the request according to your own rules, and you decide what to do:
+  3. Your function will evaluate the request according to your own rules, and you decide what to do:
-      - If you want to authorize the request your function must send back a string with access information (or whatever you want, but not null nor undefined).
+      - If you want to authorize the request your function must send back a string with access information (or whatever you want, but not **undefined**).
       - If you want to reject the request, the ***function must return undefined***.

 How do you configure a validator like this?
+These are the basic steps:

   1. You must create an authorization function like this:
      ```javascript